arunpshankar/Python-Design-Patterns-for-AI/README.md

 ### Push Model

-In the push model, the mediator actively sends updates or messages to the components it manages as soon as it receives or generates new information.
-The components do not request data; instead, they receive it automatically from the mediator.
+In the push model, the mediator actively sends updates or messages to the components it manages as soon as the mediator receives or generates new information.
+The components do not request the data; instead, they receive it automatically from the mediator.
+The data or message is actively pushed from the mediator to the components, without the components explicitly asking for it.

 **When to Use:**
 - **Real-Time Systems:** Use the push model in systems where real-time updates are crucial, such as in live data feeds, real-time monitoring, or event-driven architectures where the mediator needs to push updates to components as soon as changes occur.